CePeU/Build123d-Portable-Installer/README.md

 WinPython is modiefied to hold the PATH so Visual Studio finds the python interpreter.
 You can find the file at: [Installdirectory]\\[PythonVersionPath]\settings\winpython.ini

-No additional changes are made.
+No additional changes are made unless you enable them to be made (like the desktop link, changes to the workspace json etc.).